Bridgerton Release Date | Netflix Cast, Trailer and Action - Mash Viral

 There is a MASSIVE ensemble on board that fills the 10-member Bridgerton family and their closest friends.

-Phoebe Dynevor plays Daphne Bridgerton, the young debutante is to enter the marriage market.
-Regé-Jean Page plays Simon Basset, the Duke of Hastings, who sees himself as the main topic of conversation in the city but is not interested in his title or wife.
+Phoebe Dynevor plays Daphne Bridgerton, the young debutante wants to join the wedding market.
+Regé-Jean Page plays Simon Basset, the Duke of Hastings, who makes himself the main topic of conversation in the city but has no interest in his title or his wife.

 Golda Rosheuvel (silent witness) will appear as Queen Charlotte, a taste maker and chief gossip of London society.
 Jonathan Bailey (W1A) plays Anthony Bridgerton, the oldest sibling and head of the family since the death of his father.